9 of the craziest rock star injuries of all time

 No one knows this more than professional musicians, who have a long history of getting severely hurt in the name of fun.
 Whether they’re leaping from balconies or getting caught in the gears of their own elaborate stage shows, rock stars know a thing or two about shedding blood in the name of entertainment.
 But among those ranks, there are a handful of non-lethal injuries that rise to the top of the WTF pile.

-Here are 10 of the craziest injuries to ever grace the rock stage…
+Here are nine of the craziest injuries to ever grace the rock stage…

 Part of Slipknot’s live show has always been leaping around the stage and causing each other bodily harm.
 But this moment probably takes the cake: in 2008, DJ Sid Wilson leapt off of a platform during the band’s performance of Disasterpiece, plummeting about 15 feet down and landing on his heels… and breaking both of them.
 Perhaps the sickest part of the whole thing was that Sid limped back out onstage and finished the set barely standing.

-Shortly before High On Fire won a GRAMMY for Best Metal Performance, the band were forced to drop off a tour with Municipal Waste, only to cancel their rescheduled tour later in the year.
+Shortly before High On Fire High On Fire won a GRAMMY for Best Metal Performance, the band were forced to drop off a tour with Municipal Waste, only to cancel their rescheduled tour later in the year.
 Fans were understandably bummed, and some were even angry… until frontman Matt Pike posted a picture of the injury that had caused the cancellation.
 Matt’s toe had to be partially amputated due to complications with diabetes.
-Suddenly, some canceled tour dates didn’t sound very serious.
+Suddenly, some cancelled tour dates didn’t sound very serious.

 Several moments in Alice Cooper’s live show involve faking his own death, from decapitating himself with a guillotine to hanging himself on a gallows.
 It was during a performance of the second act on April 7, 1988, that Alice nearly hanged for real.
 The piano wire used to keep the Coop from strangling broke, leaving the king of shock-rock to dangle for a few seconds before plummeting to the ground, unconscious.
 These days, Alice no longer walks the stairs to the gallows – though the guillotine is still very much in play.